waylayio/waylay-sdk-registry-py/docs/ModelsApi.md

 > version: str,
 > query: PublishQuery,
 > headers
-> ) -> PostWebscriptJobSyncResponseV2 \| PostWebscriptJobAsyncResponseV2
+> ) -> PostModelJobSyncResponseV2 \| PostModelJobAsyncResponseV2

-Publish Draft Webscript
+Publish Draft Model

-Mark the <em>webscript</em> to be ready and stable, taking it out of draft mode.,    Typically, the <em>webscript</em> should be in the <code>running</code> status,    such that publishing becomes a simple operation where the existing deployment can be re-used.
+Mark the <em>model</em> to be ready and stable, taking it out of draft mode.,    Typically, the <em>model</em> should be in the <code>running</code> status,    such that publishing becomes a simple operation where the existing deployment can be re-used.
 In other statuses, plug-registry may need to initiate a new build and deployment procedure.

 ### Example